aimhubio/aim/README.md

 - Scalability
     - Smooth UI and SDK experience with over 10.000 runs
-    - Long sequences(up to 5M of steps) support
 - Runs management
     - SDK interfaces
         - Reporting – query and compare runs, explore data with familiar tools such as matlpotlib and pandas